Published in

 The Martyrdom of Saint Bartholomew, 1634 the Little Spaniard

-The Martyrdom of Saint Bartholomew, 1634 by Jusepe de Ribera | Source: National Gallery of Art, United States
+The Martyrdom of Saint Bartholomew, 1634 by Jusepe de Ribera | Source: Courtesy National Gallery of Art, Washington

 In the Lamentation Over the Body of Christ, a painting from the early 1620s, Ribera showed a great variation in the texture through surface treatment, and paint texture with close integration in the figural arrangement of the scene compared to the earlier paintings.
 The artist took the actual subject from Caravaggio’s famous prototype painting for the Oratorian Fathers of Santa Maria in Vallicella in Rome.
 In comparison to Caravaggio’s version, which shows the mourners more expressive in emotions, Ribera’s figures are more in a grieving and shocking state in a silent and stunned manner.